rflogo

 Early Topographic Map

-The map to the left is a section of a topographic map that is located at the Mount Barker Library (History Section).
+The map is a section of a topographic map that is located at the Mount Barker Library (History Section).
 This map is believed to have been made c.1930 but was drawn to represent the district around the turn of the century.

 Click here for a larger map.